ICGC-TCGA-PanCancer/pancancer-documentation/docs/dev_node_ova_shared.md

 ## Next Steps

+Take a look at the [Test Run the Production BWA Workflow](run_bwa.md) to see how to install and run the BWA workflow and [Create, Test, and Package a New Workflow](create_workflow.md) for information on creating your own workflows.

-Much more information can be found in the README for the Bindle project, see https://github.com/SeqWare/vagrant
+Much more information about building nodes/clusters in the cloud can be found in the README for the Bindle project, see https://github.com/SeqWare/vagrant

-For workflow development using SeqWare we encourage you look at our extensive documentation on http://seqware.io and post to the user list if you run into problems.
+For general workflow development using SeqWare we encourage you look at our extensive documentation on http://seqware.io and post to the user list if you run into problems.